loxer/GT2roguelike/README.md

 * [Florian Murzov-Pirkl](https://github.com/loxer)

-We hope you have as much fun playing as we did building :)
+We hope you have as much fun playing Electro Dungeon as we had building it :)

 ### Ressources
 * [WIKI Sources](https://github.com/daaning/GT2roguelike/wiki/sources)